sszlachetka/ServiceBusAdmin/README.md

 ## Goal
 Manage messages in your Azure Service Bus namespace with handy CLI.
 Send, peek and receive messages from your Service Bus entities.

+Output and input format of ServiceBusAdmin is JSON, therefore peeked messages can be easily filtered and transformed with tools like [jq](https://stedolan.github.io/jq/).
+Once you find messages that you were looking for, you can resend them to given Service Bus entity by either using their unique sequence numbers or exporting them to a file and sending in batch mode.

 ### Quick start
 1. Install ServiceBusAdmin .NET tool from [nuget](https://www.nuget.org/packages/ServiceBusAdmin)
     ```shell